Coaching-True-Connections/true-connections-coaching.github.io/faq.md

 ### 7) How long are sessions?

-Typical session length is [INSERT INFO HERE].
+Typical session length is 50 minutes for individual coaching, 75 minutes for couples coaching, and 60 minutes for consulting.

 ### 8) How often do sessions happen?

-Most clients meet [INSERT INFO HERE], depending on goals, complexity, and preferred pace.
+Most clients meet weekly or every other week, depending on goals, complexity, and preferred pace.
+Many clients start weekly for 4 to 6 sessions, then shift to biweekly.

 ### 9) How long do clients usually work with you?

 Engagement length varies by need.
 Some clients choose a focused short-term plan, while others continue longer for deeper growth and accountability.
-Typical engagement: [INSERT INFO HERE].
+Many clients work together for 1 to 3 months to build momentum, then adjust from there.

 ### 10) What happens during the first call?